 The measure of a good health and safety committee is whether or not it can secure change by creating a strong safety culture in the workplace.
-The HSE advises that an effective committee should have:
+The Health and Safety Executive (HSE) advises that an effective committee should have:

-- senior managers on the committee with the authority to make decisions so action can be taken quickly - shared responsibility and commitment from managers and safety reps (members of the committee) to achieve their agreed aims an important crucial factor for success
+- senior managers on the committee with the authority to make decisions so action can be taken quickly - shared responsibility and commitment from managers and safety reps (members of the committee) to achieve their agreed aims - an important crucial factor for success - competent and well trained committee members who are confident in their role and can fulfil their responsibilities.
+They can remove potential hazards, to reduce incidences of injuries, sickness absence and stress in the workplace - committee members who understand the importance of robust risk assessments promptly undertaken by properly trained competent people - particularly for services about to be restructured or introduction of new technology that can affect the wellbeing and safety of the workforce - a reasonably compact and compatible size to ensure sufficient representation of managers and safety reps.
+The number of managers should not exceed the number of safety reps - specialists who are co-opted for particular meetings when there is discussion on subjects for which their expertise is required - meeting dates are agreed and known in advance and only get postponed by mutual agreement - accurate, concise minutes with action points produced promptly improve morale among staff and managers as they see problems quickly resolved.

-- competent and well-trained committee members who are confident in their role and can fulfil their responsibilities.
-They can remove potential hazards, to reduce incidences of injuries, sickness absence and stress in the workplace - committee members who understand the importance of robust risk assessments promptly undertaken by properly trained competent people particularly for services about to be restructured or introduction of new technology that can affect the wellbeing and safety of the workforce - a reasonably compact and compatible size to ensure sufficient representation of managers and health and safety reps.
-The number of managers should not exceed the number of health and safety reps - specialists who are co-opted for particular meetings when there is discussion on subjects for which their expertise is required - meeting dates are agreed and known in advance and only get postponed by mutual agreement - accurate, concise minutes with action points produced promptly improve morale among staff and managers as they see problems quickly resolved.
+Case study - an example of a safety committee in action

-Case study - example of a health and safety committee in action
+The physiotherapy safety reps brought their body mapping survey results to their local health and safety committee.
+Their findings exposed a common complaint among physiotherapists who were complaining of aches and pains after two weeks using new portable electronic display equipment purchased for inputting patient notes.

-The physiotherapy health and safety reps brought their body mapping survey results to their local health and safety committee.
-Their findings exposed a common complaint among physiotherapists who were complaining of aches and pains after two weeks of using new portable electronic display equipment purchased for inputting patient notes.
-Members of the safety committee reviewed the trust's risk assessments for the introduction of new portable electronic devices and then reassessed the new technology in close consultation with relevant experts and affected staff.
+Members of the safety committee reviewed the trust's risk assessments for the introduction of new portable electronic devices and then re-assessed the new technology in close consultation with relevant experts and affected staff.
 This highlights the strength of having a safety committee that provides a forum which takes a broader, more long-term look at health, safety and wellbeing issues than an individual manager or safety rep working on their own is capable of achieving.

-Legal considerations for health and safety committees
+Key legal points regarding health and safety committees

-Under the Health and Safety at Work Act 1974 and the Health and Safety at Work (Northern Ireland) Order 1978, the health and safety committee's role is keeping under review the measures taken to ensure the health and safety at work of employees.
+Under the Health and Safety at Work Act 1974, the health and safety committee's role is keeping under review the measures taken to ensure the health and safety at work of employees. (section 2(7))